Oops19/TS4-HotkeyBindings/_TS4/mod_documentation/hotkey_bindings/README.md

 * Shift+O - Active sim gets very happy (within the currently played pose/animation).
 * Ctrl+O - All other 1-n sims  gets very happy (within the currently played pose/animation).
 * Shift+Ctrl+O - Make all sims in currently played pose/animation happy.
-* Ctrl+H - Active sim swaps its spot randomly in current pose/animation.
+* Shift+H - Active sim swaps its spot randomly in current pose/animation.
-* Shift+Ctrl+H - A random sim swaps its spot randomly in current pose/animation.
+* Ctrl+H - A random sim swaps its spot randomly in current pose/animation.
 Best to be used with 3+ sim poses.
-* Win+Ctrl+H - Experimental²: Active sim swaps its spot randomly with a sim playing a different pose/animation.²
+* Win+Shift+H - Experimental²: Active sim swaps its spot randomly with a sim playing a different pose/animation.²
-* Win+Shift+Ctrl+H - Experimental²: A random sim swaps its spot randomly with a sim playing a different pose/animation.²
+* Win+Ctrl+H - Experimental²: A random sim swaps its spot randomly with a sim playing a different pose/animation.²
 * Shift+Ctrl+S - Shift+Ctrl+S - Call the pose/animation player to save the current sim position.
 This makes only sense if the sim has been moved before using the 'Move' options.

 Experimental² means experimental.
 Don't use this hotkey.